How to improve your business instantly with a few simple ideas

 A few weeks ago I looked at the older of my two apple apple trees and couldn’t believe my eyes.
 In the 30+ years we’ve lived in our house, the old tree has always produced green cooking apples… until this year that is!

-I have absolutely no idea why they have suddenly turned red.
+I have absolutely no idea why they have turned red.
 But for what it’s worth, I’m enjoying nature’s innovative surprise.
-Particularly as these cooking apples are a little sweeter than usual.
+Particularly as these cooking apples are also sweeter than usual!

 Or maybe you’ve just had a brand-new idea for a product or service that you are dying to bring to fruition.
 New ideas often spring from something you or someone else has done that either has or hasn’t worked.

-Business owners who want to succeed (whatever that may mean for you) need to learn to pay attention.
-You want to tune in to what’s going on in your industry and also with your potential customers.
-Ideally you want to be one step ahead of everyone else.
-When you’re open to all the learning, seeing ideas and opportunities will be easy!
+Business owners who want to succeed (whatever that may mean for you) need to pay attention.
+You always want to tune in to what’s going on in your industry and with your potential customers.
+And ideally you want to be one step ahead of everyone else.
+When you’re open to all this learning, seeing ideas and opportunities will be easy!